What Are the Benefits of Dental Implants?

 I receive such good care!
 The staff is knowledgeable and up-to-date with current technology and training.

 Debra B. (Actual Patient)

 Learn why Dr. Schmidgall is the smart choice for implant dentistry in Fort Worth, TX.

 He is dedicated to his patients, and through ongoing education, he keeps up with cutting-edge, new techniques in dentistry.
-He has completed many advanced curriculums at the prestigious SPEAR Education…Opens a new window to the SPEAR website… learning center.
+He has completed many advanced curriculums at the prestigious Kois Center…Opens a new window to the Kois website… and SPEAR Institute…Opens a new window to the SPEAR website….

 As your Fort Worth implant dentist…Meet Dr. Schmidgall…, you can trust Dr. Schmidgall to partner with you to achieve your dental goals and transform your smile into a beautiful masterpiece.